Where does the time go nowadays. Doesn’t seem 5 minutes since we were celebrating last Christmas and here it comes again!

 My word – where has the time gone!
 Can’t believe the last time I updated the blog was October last year – I’m getting very slack in my old age – forgive me.

-Haven’t been snowboarding this year after Phils little accident last year and he still can’t get his snowboard boots on as his ankle is still slightly swollen even after 12 months and he didn’t want to risk it so soon after breaking it – perhaps next year we’ll get to go up – hopefully the house will be nearing completion by then.
+Haven’t been snowboarding this year after last years little accident and he still can’t get his snowboard boots on as his ankle is still slightly swollen even after 12 months and he didn’t want to risk it so soon after breaking it – perhaps next year we’ll get to go up – hopefully the house will be nearing completion by then.
 At this rate I’m hoping that by Summer 2014 the work will be just about finished and we can start the B&B – till then family and friends are all welcome.
-Looking forward to seeing P again in September (you know who you are)!!
+Looking forward to seeing my friend again in September (you know who you are)!!

 Where has the time gone – can’t believe we are just 8 weeks away from Christmas!
 Don’t want to think about it just yet.